gfroyland/Inflated-Generator/Rayleigh-Benard convection/README.md

 # Downloading the RBC Velocity Data

 Unfortunately, owing to their large file sizes, the RBC velocity data required to run this code cannot be downloaded from this repository.
+This velocity data, along with a subset of results data which can be used to replicate the Figures seen in

+Aleksandar Badza, Gary Froyland, Roshan J. Samuel and Joerg Schumacher.
+"Transient almost-invariant sets reveal convective heat transfer patterns in plane-layer Rayleigh-Benard convection", Publication details TBA.

-A selection of data which can be used to plot the results seen in the RBC paper can be downloaded from the Zenodo repository available at this link: *Details to follow...*
+can be downloaded from the Zenodo repository available at this link: *Details to follow...*

 # Downloading the Repository and Running the Code